x

 Others accused in Young Dolph's murder

-Another man accused in the murder – Cornelius Smith – is due in court Nov.
-15. Smith faces charges of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder.
+Another man accused in the murder – Cornelius Smith – is due in court in January 2025 after a Nov.
+15 was reset.
+Smith faces charges of first-degree murder, conspiracy to commit first-degree murder, and attempted first-degree murder.

 Smith took the stand against Justin Johnson on the first day of the trial, admitting to killing Dolph.